mtolly/rhythm/README.md

 encapsulates this idea.
 It can be used in one of two ways.
 You can have a list of `Event Bool`, in which case the on and off events are stored as two separate events -- this is how standard MIDI files work.
-Or, you can have a list of `Event a` for some numeric type a, in which case you have a single event which directly stores its length -- this is how FeedBack ".chart" files work.
+Or, you can have a list of `Event a` for some numeric type `a`, in which case you have a single event which directly stores its length -- this is how FeedBack ".chart" files work.